-Few plants are more versatile than the begonia (Begonia spp.), which comes in many different types.
+Few plants are more versatile than the begonia (Begonia spp.), which comes in many different types, and begonia care is specific to the type.
 One group is especially well-adapted to growing in a hanging planter or basket, either outdoors or in the house.
-This type of begonia is called trailing or scadent -- scadent means "climbing" -- because its branches can become quite long, in some varieties up to 8 feet, making them ideal for hanging planters.
-For example, some types of tuberous begonias (Begonia tuberosa) have this type of growth habit and do especially well as hanging plants.
-They grow in U.S. Department of Agriculture plant hardiness zones 9 through 11, but can also grow as annuals or as houseplants, needing only basic care and occasional trimming to thrive.
+This type of begonia is called trailing or scadent —scadent means "climbing" — because its branches can become quite long, in some varieties up to 8 feet, making them ideal for hanging baskets.
+For example, some hybrid tuberous begonias (Begonia [Tuberosa Group]) have this type of growth habit and do especially well as hanging plants.
+They grow in U.S. Department of Agriculture plant hardiness zones 9 through 11 but can also grow as annuals or houseplants, needing only basic care and occasional trimming to thrive.

-Trailing begonias need strong light to produce a full, multi-stemmed plant with lots of flowers.
-If you grow the plant outdoors, keep it in a spot that gets some filtered sun in the morning, but avoid full sun at midday or during the hot afternoon hours because this could burn the plant.
-A spot under a widely-branched tree that provides shifting sun and partial shade is ideal.
+Provide trailing begonias with strong light to produce a full, multistemmed plant with lots of flowers.
+If you grow the plant outdoors, keep it in a spot that gets some filtered sun in the morning, but avoid hot sun at midday or during the afternoon hours because this could burn the plant.
+A spot under a widely branched tree that provides shifting sun and partial shade is ideal.
 Indoors, keep a houseplant in a bright spot, such as in an east window where it gets some morning sun.

-Hanging begonia plants do best when soil is evenly moist, but it's important not to over-water because this can cause constantly soggy soil which can damage the plant and, if uncorrected, might kill it.
+Hanging begonia plants do best when their soil is evenly moist, but it's important not to overwater because this can cause constantly soggy soil which can damage the plant and, if not corrected, might kill it.
 For an indoor-grown plant, water whenever the top inch or two feels dry to the touch, allowing the pot to drain fully.
-Never keep the pot in a water-filled saucer, because this can cause root rot.
+Never keep the pot in a water-filled saucer because this can cause root rot.

 Fertilizing a hanging begonia every other time you give it water helps keep the plant growing and flowering during it active season, usually from spring until early fall.
-Use a balanced formula such as 20-20-20, diluting it half-strength or about 1/4 teaspoon per gallon of water, but check your product label for further directions.
+Use a balanced formula, such as 20-20-20, diluting it to half-strength or about 1/4 teaspoon per gallon of water, but check your product label for specific directions.

 Trailing begonias in hanging planters can start appearing leggy as the season progresses and the stems get longer.
-Encourage bushier growth and lateral branching by pinching back the growing tips frequently, using your fingertips or shears that you wipe with rubbing alcohol between cuts to prevent spreading plant diseases.
+Encourage bushier growth and lateral branching by pinching back the growing tips frequently, using your fingertips or pruning shears whose blades you wipe with rubbing alcohol between cuts to avoid spreading plant diseases.
 By varying the length of stems through trimming, you can also produce a more shapely plant.
 For an older plant, remove some old stems now and then to encourage new growth from the plant's base.

-If you grow a hanging begonia outdoors year round and you expect unusual cold or even a bit of frost, bring the plant indoors until weather warms.
+If you grow a hanging begonia outdoors year-round and expect unusual cold or even a bit of frost, bring the plant inside until the weather warms as a freeze may kill it.
 You can also leave it outdoors, but protect it by hanging a light cloth from the planter's hook so it covers the entire plant, or by placing the planter in a plastic bag that's large enough to enclose the entire plant, tying the bag's open ends to the planter's hook.
-Be careful when removing any covering, so that you don't injure stems or flower buds.
+Be careful when removing any covering so that you don't injure stems or flower buds.